ChrisYGarcia/WSB-scraper/README.md

 # WSB-scraper
-Web scraper that fetches most frequently mentioned tickers and options from r/wallstreetbets
+Web scraper using selenium and numpy that fetches most frequently mentioned tickers and options from r/wallstreetbets